olery/oni/README.md

 2. Daemon polls queue, takes message.
 3. Optional message format validation (this was rarely enforced since we had control over the input and assumed it to be correct).
-4. Work gets offloaded to some extra class, in older designs it would happen in the daemon layer directly.
+4. Work gets offloaded to some extra class, in older designs of our daemons it would happen in the daemon layer directly.
 5. Optionally the input data would be modified and re-queued into a separate queue.
 For example, we often pass along data through multiple queues from the start until the very end (e.g. batch IDs).

-One of the problems we had was that it wasn't always trivial to introduce some kind of concurrency mechanism, be it using threads or multiple processes.
-Another problem was that it wasn't always really clear what part of the code was tasked with validation, what would actually execute the work, etc.

-Of course one can refactor this on a per project basis but then chances are you'll still end up with (slightly) different structures.

-Oni aims to solve these problems by breaking your application up into 3 separate blocks:
+Oni tries to make these kind of workflows by breaking them up into 3 different
+layers:

-* A daemon layer tasked with receiving and scheduling work.
+1. A daemon layer tasked with receiving and scheduling work.
-* A worker that actually performs a task (asynchronously)
-* A "mapper" tasked with transforming (and validating) input/output for/from the worker.
+2. A "mapper" tasked with transforming (and validating) input/output for/from the worker.
 It sits between the daemon and the worker.
+3. A worker that actually performs a task (asynchronously)

+Each layer would only do the specific thing it should be doing and would offload other work to the next step in the process.
+The 3 parts are described in detail below.

 ### The Daemon